AndresRTejedor/Mold/docs/source/example_LM_mw.md

 Also,  the bash file includes a submission command `sbatch LAMMPS.job`, but `LAMMPS.job` is not provided as it depends on the user machine.

-6. The `thermos_style` provides the potential energy (`pe`) in column 2 which is the variable used to determine the average nucleation time of the precritical mold used in this example.
+6. The `thermo_style` provides the potential energy (`pe`) in column 2 which is the variable used to determine the average nucleation time of the precritical mold used in this example.
-Plot the variable `pe` vs the time that correspond to multiply the `step` variable (column 1 in `thermo`) by the `timestep` (1fs).
+Plot the variable `pe` vs. the time that correspond to multiply the `step` variable (column 1 in `thermo`) by the `timestep` (1fs).
-The sharp decay in the curves determine the nucleation time that averaged over all seeds provides the estimation for all the seeds as shown in the figure below
+The sharp decay in the curves indicate the nucleation time, that averaged provides $\langle t\rangle$.
+The representation of this calculatin is shown in the figure below

 ![Step-4](../figs/LatticeMold/Fig4.png "Time")